Canonical extensions of manifolds with nef tangent bundle: Canonical extensions of manifolds with nef tangent bundle

-\begin{Theorem} Let $(X, \omega_X)$ be a compact Kähler manifold with nef tangent bundle.
-If the weak Campana-Peternell conjecture \cref{weakCampanaPeternellConjecture} holds true then the canonical extension

-is a Stein manifold. \end{Theorem} \begin{Proof} According to \cref{flatness_of_Albanese} there exists a finite étale cover $\pi\colon X'\rightarrow X$ such that the Albanese $\alpha\colon X' \rightarrow \Alb(X') =: T$ is a locally constant holomorphic fibre bundle.
-Its fibres are Fano manifolds with nef (and, hence, assuming \cref{weakCampanaPeternellConjecture} also big) tangent bundle.
-Possibly replacing $X'$ by another finite étale cover we may moreover assume by \cref{covering_trick} above that the structure group $G$ of $\alpha$ is contained in $\Aut^0(F)$.
-But in this situation \cref{canExtFibreBundleSTructure} applies to the compact Kähler manifold $(X', \pi^*\omega_X)$ and shows that that there exists a natural map
+\begin{Theorem} Let $(X, \omega_X)$ be a compact K\"ahler manifold with nef tangent bundle.
+If the weak Campana-Peternell conjecture \cref{con:Campana-Peternell} holds true then the canonical extension $Z_{X, [\omega_X]}$ is a Stein manifold. \end{Theorem} \begin{Proof} According to \cref{flatness_of_Albanese} there exists a finite \'etale cover $\pi\colon X'\rightarrow X$ such that the Albanese $\alpha\colon X' \rightarrow \Alb(X') =: T$ is a locally constant holomorphic fibre bundle.
+Its fibres are Fano manifolds with nef and, hence, assuming \cref{con:Campana-Peternell} also big tangent bundle.
+Possibly replacing $X'$ by another finite étale cover we may assume by \cref{covering_trick} that the structure group $G$ of $\alpha$ is contained in $\Aut^0(F)$.
+But in this situation \cref{canExtFibreBundleSTructure} applies to $(X', \pi^*\omega_X)$ and shows that there exists a natural map